-At this time of year, our thoughts turn to all things cosy.
+As September draws to an end, our thoughts turn to all things cosy.
 Suddenly the warm tones of Autumn seem so appealing, and we want to bring the stunning display of Autumn’s fireworks into our homes.
 Pumpkins and conkers, and colourful leaves, all manner of treasures.

 The trunk was painted on a long length of plain lining paper, using wall paper paste mixed with brown poster paint, we would make our very own, inside Autumn tree.
-We hung it on the back of a door, as it was too big for anywhere else, and it would stay up until the Christmas decorations came out.
+We’d hang it on the back of a door, as it was too big for anywhere else, and it would stay up until the Christmas decorations came out.